daltonmenezes/hyper-init/README.md

 ```

 #### Rules
-A string that defines when you want your commands to run.
+A string or array that defines when you want your commands to run.

  Rule | Description
  --- | ---